 About the Award

 ASCAP and the College Band Directors National Association (CBDNA) seek to recognize talented young composers who write for concert band.
+The Award is named after ASCAP composer Frederick Fennell, an internationally recognized conductor of wind bands and a major influence on music pedagogy in the USA and abroad.

 The Award is open to young composers: (1) who are citizens or permanent residents of the United States or enrolled students with valid student visas for the U.S. and (2) who are between the ages of 18 and 30 as of January 1, 2017.